Experienced Lawyers Defending Against Business Burglary Charges

 Here’s what you need to know right away: If you have been charged with the burglary of a business or commercial property, you need to take immediate legal action.
 You should contact our experienced business burglary defense lawyers right away.

 Oberheiden, P.C. is a private, aggressive, and affordable criminal defense law firm, actively involved in both state and federal prosecutions.
 We believe in getting our client’s charges dropped whenever possible, just as we have done for so many people in the past.

 We understand how powerful prosecutors are, and we know that they often rush to judgment.
 The system has an upper hand against you, so you need someone with real knowledge, passion, and strategy to fight for you at every single turn.
 That’s what we’re here for.

-You can count on the Dallas burglary defense lawyers at Oberheiden, P.C. to bring you the tireless criminal defense that you deserve.
+You can count on the business burglary defense lawyers at Oberheiden, P.C. to bring you the tireless criminal defense that you deserve.

-Nevertheless, anyone convicted of burglarizing a business in Texas could still face substantial long-term consequences.
+Nevertheless, anyone convicted of burglarizing a business could still face substantial long-term consequences.
 That’s why it’s so important to work with a private, effective defense team.

-Here’s what the prosecution must prove to convict you of business burglary in Texas:
+Here’s what the prosecution must prove to convict you of business burglary: